fsegouin/Balzac-for-Jekyll/about.md

 I'm also working as a Freelance iOS Developer at [Better Collective](http://www.bettercollective.com).

+I'm currently looking for an engineering internship, starting in Spring 2015.

 ## Skills

 Here are some programming languages I feel comfortable with: